 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University.
 This includes but is not limited to course grades, attendance information, advising information, disciplinary records, financial statements, and housing information.

-Education records protected by FERPA shall not be released to third parties without the express consent of the student unless it is done so in accordance with FERPA guidelines established by the Department of Education and this policy document.
-In general, parents, spouses, and other family members do not have a right to access student records without the express written consent of the student.
-Parents of dependent students, as defined by Section 152 of the Internal Revenue Code of 1986, can file proof of dependency with the appropriate office to have access to the protected records.
+Education records protected by FERPA shall not be released to third parties (including parents, spouses, and other family members) without the express written consent of the student unless it is done so in accordance with FERPA regulations and this policy document.
+Parents of dependent students, as defined by Section 152 of the Internal Revenue Code of 1986, may file proof of dependency with the appropriate office, in which case UTK has the discretion to release student records to the parents.
 The University of Tennessee, Knoxville strongly recommends that parents or guardians communicate with their students about the students’ education records.

 Records of students may also be released to the following without notifying or obtaining the consent of a student.